saleor/saleor-dashboard/docs/error-tracking.md

 # Error Tracking

-Saleor Dashboard uses a generic error-tracking wrapper function that takes care of the most popular use cases:
+Tonserve Dashboard uses a generic error-tracking wrapper function that takes care of the most popular use cases:

 - initializing the tracker
 - capturing exceptions and (optionally) displaying the event id